Skip to main content

 Jobs & Internships

 John Carroll sociology/criminology students have pursued internships to gain professional experience in over 75 nonprofit and governmental agencies throughout the Cleveland metropolitan area.
-Internships are available to seniors in their spring semester, and students are matched to an internship site based upon their career interests.
+Internships in the department are recommended for senior students, who are matched to an internship site based upon their career interests.
 The Sociology/Criminology department partners with a number of organizations doing exciting work in criminal justice, social work, and health and human services, such as the Cuyahoga Prosecutor’s Office, Catholic Charities, U.S. Marshall Service, United Way, Lutheran Metropolitan Ministry, Juvenile Court Services.

 Experiential Learning

 The best way to understand sociology and its impact on the world is by seeing it at work.
 Many of the courses you take at John Carroll will contain experiential learning components.
 For example, the Poverty, Welfare and Community Action class partners with a variety of nonprofits in Northeast Ohio for class projects.
 Recently, students worked with Lutheran Metro Ministry on affordable housing issues.
-You will also have opportunities to take immersions abroad, such as the Belfast Summer Institute in Northern Ireland, learning first-hand about conflict transformation and peace-building.
+You will also have opportunities to take immersion trips abroad, such as the trip to the Belfast Summer Institute in Northern Ireland, where students learn first-hand about conflict transformation and peace-building.

 Featured Faculty